Unrecognized Roots of Political Behavior

 This program is useful for groups that are concerned with emotions and behaviors, mental health, trauma, professional and research development, children's welfare, origins of adult behavior, psychology, and sociology.

 - Reduce the potential mental health problems in your family, friends, and society.

 - Discover ideas that increase compassion for yourself and others.

 - Recognize what cultural beliefs and values contribute to mental health problems.

 - Learn to question unreliable cultural assumptions.

 - Increase your effectiveness by communicating what you learned about mental health problems with others.

-- Recommendations for political efforts that can decrease the development of mental health problems.
+- Apply political efforts that can decrease the development of mental health problems.